-This issue continues with the 1884 Merchant’s Ledger, Z. L. Levans’ Ledger of the Center Point Store, and the Justice Docket of the 1880s.
-These ledgers are important because of the dates — all leading up to the missing 1890 U.S. Census records.
+The 1884 Merchant’s Ledger, Z. L. Levans’ Ledger of the Center Point Store, and the Justice Docket of the 1880s are all important because of the dates — they each lead up to the missing 1890 U.S. Census records.

 These hand-written books kept by storekeepers and business men are not just a list of names and items bought, they tell a story of the people of Carroll County and how they lived from day to day.

 Wonderful books for wonderful genealogical discoveries!
 You can find the ledger books in the Spring 2018 issue of the Carroll County Genealogical Society Quarterly, which is posted to our web site at ccgsga.org.
 (If your membership dues are not up-to-date, you won’t be able to access it through our web site.)